OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/batch/batch-dotnet-get-started.md

 {
     bool allTasksSuccessful = true;
     const string successMessage = "All tasks reached state Completed.";
-    const string failureMessage = "One or more tasks failed tooreach hello Completed state within hello timeout period.";
+    const string failureMessage = "One or more tasks failed to reach the Completed state within the timeout period.";

-    // Obtain hello collection of tasks currently managed by hello job.
+    // Obtain the collection of tasks currently managed by the job.
 Note that we use
-    // a detail level too specify that only hello "id" property of each task should be
+    // a detail level to  specify that only the "id" property of each task should be
     // populated.
-Using a detail level for all list operations helps toolower
+Using a detail level for all list operations helps to lower
-    // response time from hello Batch service.
+    // response time from the Batch service.
     ODATADetailLevel detail = new ODATADetailLevel(selectClause: "id");
     List<CloudTask> tasks =
         await batchClient.JobOperations.ListTasks(JobId, detail).ToListAsync();